AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

 ## Card vaulting

 You can enable functionality that allows your customers to vault---or "save"---their credit card information in their My Account to use for future purchases.

+You can also use card vaulting in the Admin to complete subsequent orders for existing customers.

 Enable or disable card vaulting in the [Credit card field settings](#credit-card-fields).